ChrisBen191/code_book/sql_tips.md

 # QUERY COMMANDS

+Used to display all databases that can be connected to

+    SHOW databases;

 Used to connect to the specified database to begin querying

     USE database_name;

+Used to display all tables from the database connected to

+    SHOW tables;

 Displays the specified column(s), use wildcard (*) to query every column in the table specified